An Animation Voice Acting Workshop For Actors

 Acceptance is upon teacher approval.

 This is an intensive course covering everything an actor needs to know to dive into a career of animation and interactive game voice acting.
-The emergence of Covid-19 has changed the world as we know it but the voice over industry is still going strong .
+The emergence of Covid-19 changed the world as we know it but the voice over industry is still going strong and though studios have been bringing us back to work in studio again, remote sessions will forever be a part of a voice actor’s future.
 This class will teach you how to survive as a voice artist during this time.
 We will talk about how to put a professional home studio together according to your needs/budgets and what to expect in a number of different remote record session scenarios.
 Designed to assist experienced and professional actors in building their vocal repertoire of characters, the goal of the class is for each actor to develop at least 10-12 distinct voices by the end of the workshop.
-During the course, actors will expand their stable of characters as they acquire the material, tools, and knowledge they will need to create a successful animation demo and voice over career.
+During the course, actors will expand their stable of characters as they acquire the material, tools, and knowledge they will need to create a successful animation demo and propel their voice over career forward.
 Prior voice acting experience is not required but prior acting experience is a prerequisite due to the amount of information that is covered and the accelerated pace of the class.

 Some of the subjects covered are: